 Advances in technology have availed multimedia formats that are compatible with mobile devices, which means that mobile learners have access to more types of content such as high definition videos.
 There are also high-end mobile devices that can live stream in high definition.

 Due to the difference in length of the content provided in both modes of learning, the duration of time it takes to complete a session is different.
 An e-learning course module takes around 20 - 30 minutes.
-Mobile learning designers have to put into consideration the fact that most mobile phone users usually have divided attention most of the time while using the phones.
-Therefore, a mobile learning session has to be squeezed into a three to ten-minute time frame.
+Mobile learning designers have to put into consideration the fact that most mobile phone users usually have divided attention most of the time while using

 The content provided in e-learning sessions is usually lengthy and complex in nature.
 Learners require a significant amount of time to comprehend and retain the information obtained.
 This means that the assessment of learners is spaced out.
 The period gaps between assessments may weeks to months.